 4. In terms of wireless network for league participants, what are the league requirements?

 In MSL, wireless communication is a key issue.
-The game heavily depends on wireless communications and when conditions are had games may have to be wireless communications and, when conditions are bad, games may have to be interrupted, with an undesired impact on competition schedule as well as on audience expectations about the game.
+The game heavily depends on wireless communications and, when conditions are bad, games may have to be interrupted, with an undesired impact on competition schedule as well as on audience expectations about the game.
 Thus, to minimize communication problems, it is very important to use recognized quality equipment.